 We spoke to a few people on windy day next to a busy road and were easily able to hold a conversation, thanks to Apple's sound processing algorithms.
 Users don't want to know how it works, they want to know that it just does, and for a company that's been criticised in this area before, it's a strong refinement.

-The call connection quality is excellent as well, with not one case of dropped calls being recorded during our trial.
+The call connection quality is excellent as well, with not one case of dropped calls being recorded during our trial (using a Vodafone SIM).
 In fairness, we rarely see this from any smartphone any more, let alone the premium models, but it's good to see there's no sign of history repeating itself for Apple.

 And one other thing we feel duty-bound to mention, despite the fact it makes us look like little girls: the edge of the iPhone 5 is relatively sharp when pressed to the ear, so pushing it in harder to the head in noisy environments was quite unpleasant.